trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Add ability to configure additional ldraw content directories using ldrawini c api I implemented the ldrawini c api to maintain compatability with LPub3D 3rd Party renderers - LDView, L3P(PovRay) and Ldglite.
+Additional directories must have same tree as LDraw Unofficial directory (i.e. parts and/or p subdirectories...) or alternatively, content can be deposited at the root of the additional directory (i.e. C:/ldrawFiles/*.dat).
+Directories declared in the ldraw.ini file at the root (C:/ldrawFiles), primitive (.../p) or parts (.../parts) will be properly managed in LPub3D.
+Other declarations have not been addressed in the process logic and may yield unintended behavior.
 -Add Rotate Icon - indicate that the builder should "flip" the model -Add line type attribute to border configuration
  This adds a new meta value after (NONE|ROUND|SQUARE).
 Valid values are